Teacher Guide

 Skills:

-• Use the Return key to start new lines and the Backspace key to correct mistakes
+- Use the Return key to start new lines

-• Type fully punctuated sentences including dialogue and questions
+- Type punctuation in sentences including dialogue and questions

 Keys: 1 2 3 4 5 6 7 8 9 0